 Strains that do not produce rhamnolipids have increased oxidative stress.
-The above comparative analyses of growth curve and metabolomics suggest that the non-rhamnolipid-producers might have higher oxidative stress levels possibly elicited by interlinked reasons: The TCA cycle harbors five enzymes with Fe-S clusters (aconitase A, aconitase B, succinate dehydrogenase subunit B, fumarase A, fumarase B (Py & Barras, 2010)) and thus represents one of the most vulnerable pathways subject to attacks of ROS.
+The above comparative analyses of growth curve and metabolomics suggest that the rhamnolipid non-producers might have higher oxidative stress levels possibly elicited by interlinked reasons: The TCA cycle harbors five enzymes with Fe-S clusters (aconitase A, aconitase B, succinate dehydrogenase subunit B, fumarase A, fumarase B (Py & Barras, 2010)) and thus represents one of the most vulnerable pathways subject to attacks of ROS.
 It is likely that higher oxidative stress in the non-producers reduces flux through the TCA cycle, which would explain their slower growth.
 The significantly opposite associations of succinate and fumarate we found in rhamnolipid production can also be explained by the reduced activity of succinate dehydrogenase (SDH) under oxidative stress conditions.
 SDH is a membrane-bound dehydrogenase linked to the respiratory chain—a major site of ROS production in the cell—and also a member of the TCA cycle that catalyzes the oxidation of succinate into fumarate (Hederstedt & Rutberg, 1981).
 Since SDH contains [2Fe-2S], [3Fe-4S], and [4Fe-4S] clusters (Ayala), oxidative stress that damages Fe-S clusters could decrease SDH activity in vivo.
 Some intermediate metabolites in amino acid biosynthetic pathways that are also substrates of Fe-S containing enzymes accumulated in the non-producers.
 For example, the [4Fe-4S] cluster-containing 3-isopropylmalate dehydratase subunit LeuC is a subunit of the isopropylmalate isomerase that catalyzes conversions from alpha-Isopropylmalate to 2-Isopropylmaleate and further to 3-isopropylmalate, where both alpha-Isopropylmalate and 2-Isopropylmaleate had significantly higher levels in the non-producers.
 Another example is the glutamate synthetases, which are composed of a large chain (encoded by gltB) and a small chain (encoded by gltD).
 Both subunits contain Fe-S clusters and catalyze the production of glutamate from 2-Oxoglutarate and glutamine.
 We found slightly higher 2-Oxoglutarate and glutamine as well as lower glutamine in the non-producers.
-Also, with the exception of glutamate, proline and tryptophan, all amino acids detected in our data (threonine, alanine, aspartate, glutamine, cysteine, lysine, histidine, tyrosine, and arginine) were higher in non-producers.
+Also, with the exception of glutamate, proline and tryptophan, all other amino acids detected in our data (threonine, alanine, aspartate, glutamine, cysteine, lysine, histidine, tyrosine, and arginine) were higher in non-producers.
 This observation suggests that non-producers may be attempting to recycle amino acids by extensive protein degradation against oxidative stresses.